What’s that flame?

 An important safety device called flaring

-A flare is a safety relief device refineries use to safely burn excess material, or hydrocarbons, which cannot be recovered or recycled.
-The excess hydrocarbons are combined with steam and safely burned in the flare, which is more environmentally friendly than releasing the hydrocarbons directly into the atmosphere.
+A flare is a safety relief valve that a refinery uses to safely burn excess material, or hydrocarbons, which cannot be recovered or recycled.
+The excess hydrocarbons are combined with steam and safely burned in the flare, which is more environmentally sound than releasing the hydrocarbons directly into the atmosphere.
 Flaring is used sparingly, but is sometimes used if a facility shuts down, loses power, or has another technical issue.

-Just like a pilot light on a hot water heater, the flare tip is always lit in case flaring is necessary – for example during an unplanned power loss.
-When a refinery experiences a process interruption like this, the refinery’s systems may not be able to send the hydrocarbons through for further refining.
+Just like a pilot light on a hot water heater, the flare tip is always lit in case flaring is necessary.
+If a process interruption occurs, the refinery’s systems may not be able to send the hydrocarbons through for further refining.
 In this case, the excess hydrocarbons are routed to the refinery flare systems to be safely burned.

-Steam helps minimize the amount of smoke produced by the flare, but there still may be some smoke during flaring.
-Sometimes, you may hear a rumbling noise.
-This is due to mixing hydrocarbons, air, and steam – chemistry at work!
-While this may seem concerning, it is a normal part of the process that is controlled and closely monitored by refinery operators and regulated by local, state, and federal agencies.
+Though steam helps minimize the amount, there still may be some smoke during flaring.
+A rumbling noise can sometimes also be heard during flaring.
+This is due to mixing hydrocarbons, air, and steam.
+It is chemistry at work.
+While this may cause concern, it is a normal part of the process and is controlled and closely monitored by refinery operators and regulated by local, state, and federal agencies.